 Immobilization in open fractures is done by external fixation or less commonly, internal fixation in selected cases.
 For example, in open epiphyseal injuries and intra-articular injuries, internal fixation is preferred.

-Plaster immobilization had been done in the past but is considered inferior method and not preferred unless the patient is not fit to be operated upon.
+Plaster immobilization had been done in the past but is considered inferior method.

 There are various external fixation devices available for fracture fixation.
 They usually serve as temporary fixation.
 Definitive fixation is done after the wound has healed.